yochaigal/cairn/resources/frequently-asked-questions.md

  _**Esther's PC** tosses one end of her rope to **Boroth**, then quickly wraps the rope around the nearby tree.
 At the same time, **Boroth** rushes towards the cliff-face, screaming at the creature to charge him.
 Both PCs are in position when the **Nightmare** makes another attempt at his life.
 He leaps off the cliff at the last second, holding onto the rope with all his might._

- **Why didn't Esme need to save in order to drag her friend away, or to wrap the rope around the tree?**
+ **Why didn't Esther's PC need to save in order to drag her friend away, or to wrap the rope around the tree?**
  On a turn, a PC can attempt any action; a **save** is only required if the above two conditions are met.
 It seemed reasonable that **Esther's PC** would be able to make a mad dash around the tree (which was only a few feet away) with **Barry's PC's** rope without much danger.
 Had she tried to run close to the **Nightmare** or done something equally uncertain or dangerous however she would have been required to **save**.

 </details>